jgmenu/jgmenu/docs/manual/jgmenu.1.md

 `edge_snap_x` = __integer__ (default 30)

-:   Specify the distance (in pixles) from the left hand edge, within which the
+:   Specify the distance (in pixels) from the left hand edge, within which the
     menu will snap to the edge.
 Note that this only applies in `at_pointer` mode.